eritpchy/videosubfinder-cli/Docs/readme_eng.txt

 #########################################################################################################
-ABOUT
+About Program
 #########################################################################################################

+The main purpose of this program is to provide functionality for extract hardcoded text (hardsub) from video.

-This program provides two main functionality:
+It provides two main features:
-1) Auto-detect frames with hard-coded text (hardsub) on video (by using digital image processing algorithms) and generate by them empty subtitle with timing.
+1) Autodetection of frames with hardcoded text (hardsub) on video with saving info about timing positions.
-2) Generate cleared images with text from images with hardsub (by using text mining algorithms) for further recognition by other softwares (like FineReader or Subtitle Edit) and generation subtitle with timing and text.
+2) Generation of cleared from background text images, which allows with usage of OCR programs (like FineReader or Subtitle Edit) to generate complete subtitle with original text and timing.

 For working of this program will be required "Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017 and 2019": https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads
 x64: https://aka.ms/vs/16/release/vc_redist.x64.exe
 x86: https://aka.ms/vs/16/release/vc_redist.x86.exe
-Latest versions were tested on: Windows 10
+Latest versions were built and tested on: Windows 10

 #########################################################################################################
 Quick Start Guide